How to Improve Team Collaboration with Video

 - Share (appropriate) YouTube videos you like on company Hive or Slack channels designed for non-work.

-- Create a video to explain your product, but brainstorm about how to include the things you enjoy.
+- Create a video to explain your product, but brainstorm about how to include the things you enjoy and utilize after effects templates to amplify the impact of your videos.
 Here’s a fulfillment company using Game of Thrones to explain their service.

 - Make a silly GIF of how you do things differently when working from home, whether it’s making coffee or copies or having the cat stand-in to ask about your TPS reports.